 Program resources include:

-- A complete "Curriculum Key" that classifies every Magic Tree House book and non-fiction Fact Tracker with regard to subjects and core curriculum standards
+- A complete "Curriculum Key" that classifies every Magic Tree House book and non-fiction Fact Tracker with regard to subjects and common core curriculum standards

 - A Reading Level Guide for all books in the series